SoftwareHeritage/swhapguide/SWHAP@Paris.md

 The process, a concrete view {#sec:processconcrete}
 ============================

+MF: the process should start with collecting, are at least making it clear we are not tackling it here.
+Otherwise hard to understand where we are starting from.

+### Collect

+### Curate
 In order to implement SWHAP, the first step is to decide how to instantiate the needed storage and working areas: Warehouse, Depository, Curated source code deposit and Workbench.